 Effectiveness

-Promacta is FDA-approved for the treatment of SAA that’s refractory.
+Promacta is FDA approved for the treatment of SAA that is refractory.
 Refractory means the condition hasn’t been helped by previous treatment.
 In this case, the previous treatment was immunosuppressive therapy.

-For details on aplastic anemia, please see the section “Promacta for severe aplastic anemia with immunosuppressive therapy” above.
+For details on aplastic anemia, see the “Promacta for severe aplastic anemia with immunosuppressive therapy” section above.

 Effectiveness